Phnom Penh to Battambang

 The next stage is another 100 or so kilometres from Kampong Chhnang to Pursat.
 This town is also the gateway to the Cardoman Mountains and beyond.
 Pursat is located between the Tonle Sap and the northern end of the Cardamom Mountains.
 The Pursat River bisects the province, running from the Cardamoms in the west to the Tonle Sap in the east.

-First impressions of Pursat is another dusty Khmer town.
-However, it is home to Wat Bakan, considered to be among the oldest active pagodas in Cambodia and revered as one of the most holy sites of Cambodian Buddhism.
-The province also hosts the annual River Run Race, an event for men and women, including those in wheelchairs, has five and ten-kilometre races that follow the path of the Pursat River.
+First impressions of Pursat is that it’s another dusty Khmer town.
+However, it is home to Wat Bakan, considered to be amongst the oldest active pagodas in Cambodia and revered as one of the holiest sites of Cambodian Buddhism.
+The province also hosts the annual River Run Race, an event for men and women, including those in wheelchairs.
+It has five and ten-kilometre races that follow the path of the Pursat River.
 Since its inaugural race in 2007, the event has grown to the second largest of its kind in Cambodia.

 Pursat to Battambang

 The Pursat to Battambang road is unusually quiet in the early morning.
 There is an odd line of street lights lining the road as you leave town.
 They seem to go on forever.
 Once past them, there are rice fields on either side of you for the next 100 kilometres or so.
 The ride to Battambang, or city of the lost stick, is quite uneventful.
 However, when you enter the city you first encounter the Battambang statue.
 A short ride from this and you are in the city centre.